less/less-docs/content/features/strictmath.md

 # strictMath

-> Make your Less more CSS compatible.
+> Make your LESS more CSS compatible.

 ## Example